supervisely/developer-portal/app-development/advanced/how-to-make-your-own-widget.md

     }
     ```

-    >📗 You can use [this example](https://github.com/supervisely/supervisely/tree/master/supervisely/app/widgets/video_player) if you want to add a Javascript file to create your own Vue JS component.
+    >📗 See [this example](https://github.com/supervisely/supervisely/tree/master/supervisely/app/widgets/video_player) if you want to add Javascript file and create your own Vue JS component.

 7. Import new widget as part of `widgets` module.
 Just add import in `supervisely/app/widgets/__init__.py`
     ```python